 Smart Freight Centre

 The Smart Freight Centre is an international non-profit organisation that works with businesses to reduce carbon emissions and improve sustainability.
-The organisation offers a range of tools and resources to help companies measure and reduce their carbon emissions, including the GLEC Framework for Logistics Emissions Methodologies.
+The organisation offers a range of tools and resources, including the GLEC Framework for Logistics Emissions Methodologies, to help companies measure and reduce their carbon emissions.

 The GLEC Framework is a standardised methodology for measuring and reporting logistics emissions.
-Using the GLEC Framework, shippers can accurately measure their carbon emissions and identify areas where they can reduce their environmental impact.
+Using it, shippers can accurately measure their carbon emissions and identify areas where they can reduce their environmental impact.
 The Smart Freight Centre also offers training and support to help businesses implement sustainable logistics practices.

 United Nations Sustainable Development Goals (SDGs)